 In 1994, Pillars Community Health launched a program to provide additional support to children and adolescents living with mental illness.
 Called Respite at the time, and today known as Community Support-Individual (CS-I), the program helps these young clients practice their therapeutic goals out in the community.
 The program is driven by Individual Support Providers (ISPs), paid mentors who take the children and teens to various places and activities in the community and find ways to address issues that have arisen in therapy.

 Pillars Community Health also launched a CS-I program for adults in 2016, which is staffed by Pillars Community Health clinicians.
+The adult program focuses more on daily living skills but is still tailored to the client’s interests.

 A Day in the Life